Thimphu City Guide – Travel to the Land of Happiness

 • Buy local SIM cards from the immigration office itself, or in Phuentsholing Town, after getting your Visa, to make your journey smooth.

-• Be mindful of your behavior and actions while visiting religious centres.
+• Be mindful of your behaviour and actions while visiting religious centres.

 • Thimphu city tour is usually assigned over one day only but you may choose to spend an extra day to explore at a slower pace.
 Bhutan is best experienced on a slow pace.